arduino/docs-content/content/hardware/06.edu/carriers/braccio-carrier/product.md

 url_shop: https://store.arduino.cc/products/braccioplusplus
 ---

-The Arduino® Braccio Carrier is an add-on board that sits on top of your favorite Arduino Educational existing product line providing faster prototyping in increasing demands for robotics and automation.
-A perfect board for quick an easy learning while building small projects.
+The Arduino® Braccio Carrier enables you to quickly and efficiently pursue your projects and ideas within e.g. robotics and automation with the Braccio ++.
+The carrier is equipped with connectors, a display and joystick to enhance the experience.